taichi-dev/taichi/README.md

  ```
  - Execute `ti test` to run all the tests.
 It may take a few minutes.

+# LLVM backend
+ - LLVM 8 is needed.
+Make sure you build from scratch and enable RTTI in LLVM.

 # Global Tensors
  - Every global variable is an N-dimensional tensor.
 Global scalars are treated as 0-D tensors.